HelloGitHub-Team/geese/data/onefile_en.md

 ## I. Introduction

-Are you already overwhelmed by the monotonous CRUD business code, and tired of the endless process of installing dependencies and deploying environments just to create a webpage, followed by the never-ending updates of dependency versions?
+Are you already overwhelmed by the endless CRUD operations in your code?
+Frustrated with the need to install dependencies and set up environments just to build a simple webpage, followed by the never-ending updates?

-The OneFile programming challenge with a single file is here to awaken your interest and pleasure in coding!
+OneFile is a single-file coding challenge designed to reignite your interest and joy in programming!

-Write the code you want, with the simplest code in **just one file**, and find back the original joy of programming.
+Write the code you want, using the simplest approach: **just one file**.
+Rediscover the original fun of programming.

 ## II.
 Requirements

-When you step away from modern frameworks and libraries, the opportunity to showcase your talent comes!
-If you have an idea, you should write it down quickly.
-It may not need to be very complex; perhaps one file is enough.
+When you step away from modern frameworks and libraries, your talent gets a chance to shine!
+If you have an idea, write it down—maybe all you need is just one file.

-The **one-file** programming challenge has the following requirements:
+The **OneFile** programming challenge requires:

-- A single file, not compressed, with a size smaller than 1 MB
+- A single, uncompressed file smaller than 1 MB
-- Clear code structure, including comments, and fewer than 5000 lines of code
+- Clear code structure with comments, under 5000 lines
-- Any programming language is allowed, but cannot only contain Markdown files
+- Any programming language (Markdown-only files are not allowed)
-- No external files are introduced (images, videos, CSS, etc.)
+- No external files (images, videos, CSS, etc.)
-- The project function is complete and has learning or usage value
+- Complete functionality with educational or practical value
-- (Optional) Up to one open-source library or framework may be depended on
+- (Optional) Can depend on at most one open-source library or framework

-The collected works will be promoted through HelloGitHub's accounts across the entire network (more than 200,000 fans), allowing your project to help more people and be loved by more people.
+Accepted projects will be promoted through HelloGitHub's social media accounts (200,000+ followers), helping your project reach and be loved by more people.

-In addition to submitting your own works, you can also share projects collected from the internet, but the author and source of the code must be indicated.
+In addition to submitting your own work, you can also share projects found online, but remember to credit the author and source.

 ## III.
-Submission Methods
+Submission

-**First Method**: Submit through the form: [Click Here](https://hellogithub.yuque.com/forms/share/4f0bf06b-2991-4f7e-a860-5b76337b7b5b)
+**Method 1**: Submit through the form: [Click Here](https://hellogithub.yuque.com/forms/share/4f0bf06b-2991-4f7e-a860-5b76337b7b5b)

-**Second Method**: Submit through GitHub Pull Request steps:
+**Method 2**: Submit via GitHub Pull Request:

 1. Fork this project
-2. Categorize the work according to the language and put it in the `src/appropriate directory`
+2. Place your work in the `src/appropriate directory` directory according to the programming language
-3. Submit PR
+3. Submit a PR
-4. Fill in the relevant information in the PR description area
+4. Fill in the relevant information in the PR description
-5. You will receive a reply on whether to include it within three days
+5. You'll receive a response within three days regarding whether your project has been accepted

-Tips: [Click Here](https://docs.github.com/cn/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to view the PR method
+Tips: [Click Here](https://docs.github.com/cn/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to learn how to create a PR.

 ## IV.
-Final Thoughts
+Conclusion

-Every project starts with a single file and becomes what you see today through continuous iteration.
-The one file you submit today is a seed.
+Every project starts with a single file, evolving through iterations to become what you see today.
+The file you submit today is a seed.

-> The best time to plant a tree is twenty years ago.
+> The best time to plant a tree was ten years ago.
 The second-best time is now.